 State of matter in which the constituent atoms and molecules are connected so loosely that the matter cannot maintain any shape without external support: If you place a fluid into a container, its shape will adapt to that of the container (in contrast with a solid body, which will keep its shape).
 Examples of fluids are gases, liquids and plasma.

-In optics: point where light rays meet after travelling through a lense.
+In optics: A focus, also referred to as an image point, is the point where incoming, parallel light rays meet after traveling through a lens.

 In mechanics: Influence acting on a body, trying to accelerate it.

 More generally: All influences by which elementary or other particles can interact; in this sense, force and interaction are synonymous.
 In the standard model of particle physics, there are three elementary forces: electromagnetism, the weak (nuclear) force and the strong (nuclear) force, while there is no quantum description of the fourth fundamental interaction, gravity.